LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 7. Review the configuration

-	1. CLick on the cluster name **managedLibertyCluster1** to open the configuration.
+	1. Click on the cluster name **managedLibertyCluster1** to open the configuration.

 		<kbd>![](./images/media/MoRE_reviewCluster1.png)</kbd>